SalehAlbuga/azure-functions-swift/README.md

 callback(res)
 ```

->The framework is still in an early stage, was tested in most supported bindings.
+>The framework is still in an early stage, was tested in the basic supported bindings.
 Many improvements will be made.
+>Pipeline:
+>Better Documentation
+>Sample Functions
+>Finalize and publish the tests
+>Support more bindings